kidscancode/godot_recipes/src/content/2D/2d_shooting.md

 ### Shooting

 We need to set up a spawn location for the bullets.
-Add a `Position2D` and place it where you want the bullets to spawn.
+Add a {{< gd-icon Position2D >}}`Position2D` and place it where you want the bullets to spawn.
 Here's an example, placed at the barrel of the gun.
 I've named it "Muzzle".

 ![alt](/godot_recipes/img/2d_shoot_01.gif)

 Notice that as the  player rotates, the Muzzle's `transform` remains oriented the same way relative to the gun.
 This will be very convenient when spawning the bullets, as they can use the transform to get the proper position *and* direction.
 We just set the new bullet's `transform` equal to the muzzle's.

 {{% notice tip %}}
 This will work for any character type, not just the "rotate-and-move" style shown here.
-Just attach the `Position2D` where you want the bullets to spawn.
+Just attach the {{< gd-icon Position2D >}}`Position2D` where you want the bullets to spawn.
 {{% /notice %}}

 In the character's script we add a variable to hold the bullet scene for instancing: